Thangamalai Ragasiyam: Production

 Thangamalai Ragasiyam was produced by B. R. Panthulu under Padmini Pictures.
 The original director was P. Neelakantan who left after directing a large portion of the film, resulting in Panthulu taking over direction.
 It was simultaneously made in Kannada as Rathnagiri Rahasya.
 The film was primarily shot in black-and-white, except for some sequences in Gevacolor.
 G. K. Ramu shot in black-and-white, and W. R. Subba Rao shot the colour sequences.

 Soundtrack

 The music was composed by T. G. Lingappa.
-Lyrics were by Ku.
-Ma.
-Balasubramaniam and Ku.
-Sa.
-Krishnamoorthy.
-The song "Amudhai Pozhiyum Nilave" was later used in the Malayalam film Mariakutty (1958) as "Karalil Kaniyum Rasamey".
+The song "Amudhai Pozhiyum Nilave", set in Pahadi, took at least 20 takes to perfect.
+It was later used in the Malayalam film Mariakutty (1958) as "Karalil Kaniyum Rasamey".

 Release and reception

 Thangamalai Ragasiyam was released on 29 June 1957, and distributed by Meena Movies in Madras.
 The film was a commercial success.